10 Common Roadblocks & How to Solve Them

 Have you ever wondered what questions other customers are asking?
 Wonder no more!
 We’ve rounded up some of the most asked 'roadblock' questions and how you can solve them below.

-Missed Part 2?
-No worries, you can check it out here!
+Want to check out Part 2?
+You can check it out here!

 Scenario: A user is unable to log-in or change their password.